 You will be redirected to myBlue.
 Would you like to continue?

 Please wait while you are redirected.

 Printer Friendly Version

 Urinary incontinence (UI) is a common condition defined as an involuntary leakage of urine.
 Women are twice as likely to be affected as men, and prevalence increases with age.
 The severity of incontinence affects quality of life and treatment decisions.
 The types of urinary incontinence include stress, urge, overflow, functional, and post-prostatectomy incontinence.
-Nonsurgical treatment options may include pharmacological treatment, pelvic muscle exercises (PME), bladder training exercises, electrical stimulation, and neuromodulation.
+Nonsurgical treatment options may include pharmacologic therapy, pelvic floor muscle exercises (PME), bowel or bladder training exercises, electrical stimulation, and neuromodulation.